-Before you panic, it’s important to know that the technicians at Safe & Sure Electricians and Air Conditioning receive many calls from hot and bothered clients who can actually be helped much faster and sooner than they can imagine.
-Just follow our checklist before you pick up the phone and call us for help.
+Before you panic, it’s important to know that the technicians at Safe & Sure Electricians and Air Conditioning receive many calls from hot and bothered clients who can actually be helped much faster and sooner than they fear.
+Just follow our troubleshooting checklist before you pick up the phone and call us for help.

 Troubleshooting is best undertaken from least challenging scenarios to the most challenging scenario.
 In this article, we’ll look at the most likely response from:

 3. Remote Maintenance

 POWER OUTAGES AND SUPPLY

 What you’re looking for are signs there may be a power outage.
 As power outages are increasingly more common during the very hot months, it’s often the case that your air conditioner isn’t being powered.
 Refer to other household appliances; TVs microwave lights etc., to determine if a power outage is the cause of your concern.